 Just as our students come to us with preconceived notions about science and math, so do the teachers.
 The field of teaching often experiences many paradigm shifts.
 We see many fads travel through the instructional system.
 One constant theory, however, is the constructivist approach.
 Colburn (2000) suggests that all paradigm shifts “have a firm research-supported foundation in constructivist learning theory (p.9).
 Schools can apply our understanding of teaching and learning by changing the way students and teachers learn and understand science and mathematical concepts.
 The National Science Education Standards (NRC, 1996) call for “more than science as a process.”
 Students should be actively involved to develop their understanding of science.
 The National Science Education Standards emphasize content in areas such as “science in personal and social perspectives as well as the science and technology.”
 (NRC, 1996)

 The most engaging method to teach science is to involve students.
 Linking drama to science instruction supports the constructivist approach to science instruction and the need for critical analysis.
-Borgia et al. states that “drama with critical analysis provides three stages of learning—(1) exploratory learning (2) higher level thinking (3) application—that encourages students to explore a topic in greater depth” (p.
+Borgia et al.(year) state that “drama with critical analysis provides three stages of learning—(1) exploratory learning (2) higher level thinking (3) application—that encourages students to explore a topic in greater depth” (p.
 32).
 Using a mental imagery strategy such as drama will help the students comprehend text better and improve the depth of knowledge.
 The use of mental imagery strategy “has been field tested and has proven to increase motivation and interest, in addition to improving comprehension and writing skills” (Macceca, 2006).

 How can drama-based science instruction improve science teaching and learning?
 This study will look at the teacher’s opportunity to build on individual strengths in reading/language arts to teach drama-based science and the students’ ability to capitalize on the use of multiple intelligences in learning science.